CCCharlesChan/HBA_demo/README.md

-# HBA_demo
+# Purpose

-Demonstration of using harmonic balance analysis to model the circuit dynamics of electrode-neural interfaces.
+We demonstrate the application of harmonic-balance analysis in